 Find out more ways to treat diarrhea at home here.

 The treatment for acute diarrhea in infants differs from that for adults.
-For example, OTC anti-diarrheal medications are not suitable for children unless a doctor has prescribed them.
+For example, OTC anti-diarrheal medications are

 Below are some methods for treating diarrhea in infants.

 An infant with diarrhea must continue to feed and drink as normal.
 People who are breastfeeding

 Oral rehydration solutions can help replace the fluids and electrolytes lost during episodes of diarrhea.
 Examples of such solutions include:

 A 2014 review article notes that daily zinc supplements may help to treat and prevent episodes of acute diarrhea in infants.
 They suggest that children older than two months may benefit from 20 milligrams of zinc per day over 10 days.

 Additional research is necessary to determine whether this type of treatment has applications for adults.